How does your credit file affect you?

 • Bankruptcies

-• What credit you’ve applied for in the last 6 months
+• What credit you’ve applied for in the last six months

-Your credit file is essentially a record of any credit or utilities you’ve applied for or taken out in the past and present, including any information about the payments you’ve made or missed.
-Credit files are compiled and managed by Credit Reference Agencies (CRAs) based on information shared by lenders, utilities suppliers and other publicly available information such as electoral information and any CCJs/IVAs/Bankruptcies.
-In the UK, the main CRAs are Experian, Equifax, and TransUnion (formally Callcredit).
+Credit files are compiled and managed by Credit Reference Agencies (CRAs) based on information shared by lenders, utility suppliers, and other publicly available information, such as electoral information and any CCJs/IVAs/bankruptcies.
+In the UK, the main CRAs are Experian, Equifax, and TransUnion.

 How is my credit file used?